 Build season begins when the challenge is released the first weekend in January and runs for 6 weeks.
 This is followed by an 8 week competition season.

-Team 303 has many different opportunites for students who would like to join the team.
+Team 303 has many different opportunities for students who would like to join the team.
 There are 2 main sub-teams for Team 303, the Build Team and Team Development.
 Students on the build team work on the actual building of the robot and work with mentors on the electrical, mechanical and programming aspects of building a robot.
-Students on team development work on the team marketing, public relations, team identity, team spirit, organizing student led community events, creating program brochures and many other activites to keep the team running.
+Students on team development work on the team marketing, public relations, team identity, team spirit, organizing student led community events, creating program brochures and many other activities to keep the team running.
 The team needs students with a variety of skills in order to be successful!

 During build season the Team 303 build team meets at Mavis/STS Tire & Auto Center which is located at 1 STS Drive in Bridgewater (down the road from Patriots stadium).
 The team needs a large indoor space to work on building the robot.
-Mavis/STS very generously dontes warehouse space to the team so that they can work on building their robot and have plenty of room for the necessary tools and equipment.
+Mavis/STS very generously donates warehouse space to the team so that they can work on building their robot and have plenty of room for the necessary tools and equipment.
 Stop in some time and take a look at the facility when you drop off your child.

 The Team 303 team development members meet after school at the high school most of the time.
 During build season they meet at Mavis/STS on Wednesdays along with the build team.

 Parents and student should always check the Team 303 Calendar for the most current meeting dates and times.

 Yes, robotics competitions are a school sponsored activity and are therefore considered to be an excused absence from school.